clovett/primes/README.md

 # primes

-Some simple performance benchmarks comparing C#, Dart and Rust.
+Some simple performance benchmarks comparing C#, Dart and Rust for an entirely CPU bound problem (no I/O).